hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 * `replacement_id` -- an optional field that provides an identifier used to manage credential replacement.
 When this value is present and matches the `replacement_id` of a previously issued credential, this credential may be considered as a replacement for that credential.
 This value is unique to the issuer.
 It must not be used in a credential presentation.
 * `comment` -- an optional field that provides human readable information about the issued credential, so it can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
-* `more_available` -- an optional field, defaulting to 0 if not specified, that when a positive integer signals that the Issuer has "<count>" more instances of the verifiable credential type for the Holder that the Issuer is willing to issue.
+* `more_available` -- an optional field, defaulting to 0 if not specified, that when is a positive integer signals that the Issuer has "<count>" more instances of the verifiable credential type for the Holder that the Issuer is willing to issue.
 The field MUST NOT be included if the `request-credential` message indicates that the Holder is using the 2.0 version of the protocol.
   * If the `offer-credential` message was not used in the protocol instance, receipt of this field is the first indication to the Holder that this is a multiple credential issuance execution of the protocol.
   * If set to a positive integer, the Issuer will move to the `offer-sent` state while it waits on a `request-credential` message from the Holder, and the `~please-ack` decorator MUST NOT be included in the message.
   * If not present or set to 0, the Issuer will move to the `credential-issued` or `done` state, depending on whether or not the `~please-ack` decorator is included in the message (per the note below).